auth0/docs/articles/protocols/oidc/index.md

 JWT Tokens contain [claims](/jwt#payload), which are statements (such as name or email address) about an entity (typically, the user) and additional metadata.

 The [OpenID Connect specification](https://openid.net/specs/openid-connect-core-1_0.html) defines a set of [standard claims](https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims).
 The set of standard claims include name, email, gender, birth date, and so on.
-However, if you want to capture information about a user and there currently isn't a standard claim that best reflects this piece of information, you can create [self-defined custom claims](https://openid.net/specs/openid-connect-core-1_0.html#AdditionalClaims).
+However, if you want to capture information about a user and there currently isn't a standard claim that best reflects this piece of information, you can create [custom claims and add them to your tokens](/tokens/id-token#add-custom-claims).